 It is notable that the RX10 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the K-3 II does not offer wifi capability.
+In contrast, the K-3 II does not provide wifi capability.

 The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax K-3 II Manual (free pdf) or the online Sony RX10 II Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Pentax K-3 II or the Sony RX10 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Pentax K-3 II: